sketchplugins/plugin-directory/README.md

 - [elihorne/smartboards](https://github.com/elihorne/smartboards) Smartboards is a collection of plugins that make my life easier in Sketch.
 - [eric-adstage/Sketch_RotateLine](https://github.com/eric-adstage/sketch_rotateline) More precise rotation for line objects in Sketch compared to the native Rotate tool, which only offers arbitrary rotation.
 Includes a 'Rotate a Copy' feature and Relative and Absolute rotation as well.
 - [Falkeyn/Modulizer](https://github.com/falkeyn/modulizer) Sketch.app plugin for auto-padding.
+- [fhuel/Unsplash-It-Sketch](https://github.com/fhuel/unsplash-it-sketch) A plugin to quickly include great looking image from Unsplash.com in your Sketch projects.
 - [florianpnn/sketch-data-parser](https://github.com/florianpnn/sketch-data-parser) A sketch plugin to parse your data and populate your design.
 - [fnky/sketch-dockpreview](https://github.com/fnky/sketch-dockpreview) A Sketch plugin that lets you preview your current artboard in the Dock.
 - [FrancisVega/ZEN-Sketch](https://github.com/francisvega/zen-sketch) A collection of Sketch plugins